dimitri-nicolo/calico/RELEASING.md

 ### Publishing the candidate release branch

-1. Check out to the candidate release branch that is created as per the instructions [here](#creating-a-candidate-release-branch).
+1. Check out the candidate release branch that is created as per the instructions [here](#creating-a-candidate-release-branch).

    ```
    git checkout release-calient-vX.Y
    ```

-1. On netlify create a new site using the `release-calient-vX.Y` branch (You should at least have write access to this repo for site creation)
+1. On Netlify create a new site using the `release-calient-vX.Y` branch.
+You must have write access to this repo for site creation.

-1. Rename the randomly generated site name to follow the same naming convention as other releases (Ex: `tigera-vX-Y`).
+1. Rename the randomly generated site name to follow the same naming convention as other releases (use `tigera-vX-Y`).

 1. Ensure that the site is generated properly by visiting site URL (Ex. https://tigera-vX-Y.netlify.app/vX.Y/).

-1. After ensuring that the site deployment is successful, in current production branch's [netlify.toml](netlify.toml) (this is the branch from which `docs.tigera.io` site gets deployed on Netlify), add below proxy rules for the release candidate site at the top of `redirects` rules.
+1. Next, create a PR off of the `release-calient-vX.Y` branch and add the below proxy rule for the release candidate site at the top of `redirects` rules to [netlify.toml](netlify.toml).
+This ensures that Netlify will redirect to the correct site, when the user enters any URL prefixed by `/vX.Y`.

    ```toml
     [[redirects]]